frankl114/aem3103-final/README.md

   1. Based on Fig. 1, the paper airplane's flight path becomes highly unstable with a high initial velocity, almost flipping over upon launch.
   2. Modifying the initial flight path angle minimally affects the trajectory.
   3. As per Fig. 3, the paper airplane trajectory involves a rapid descent in height and an initial increase in horizontal velocity post-launch, followed by a stable horizontal velocity until landing.
-  *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

   # Code Listing